elseu/sdu-genial-documentation/docs/response_parsing.md

 - The **feature** is set to `"chat"`.
 - The **messages** array contains the conversation history.
   - The first message is from the user, containing a question.
-  - The second message is from the assistant, containing an answer.
+  - The second message is from the assistant, containing an answer and all the metadata.
   - The third message is from the user, containing a followup question.

 ---